oliver-jenny/oliver-jenny/README.md

 >
 > 📈 Improve my skills in various topics (IT and non-IT related)
 > 🗺️ Travel the world
-> 🏔️ Go onto adventures with friends
 > 📸 Document the world with the help of my camera
+> 🍺 Drink a beer with some friends
 >

 ***